thoth-station/micropipenv/README.rst

 ``micropipenv install --dev``
 ================================

-Installation of "development" dependnecies can be acomplished using the ``--dev`` flag.
+Installation of "development" dependencies can be acomplished using the ``--dev`` flag.
 This flag has no effect when ``requirements.txt`` file is used.